How to Encrypt Java Class Files (.dex) in Android Apps

 Appdome is a no-code mobile security and development platform that enables anybody to add a wide variety of security features, SDKs and APIs to Android and iOS applications.
 Using a simple ‘click to add’ user interface, anyone can easily encrypt Android Java Class files (.dex) in seconds, no-code or coding required.

-Appdome’s APPCode Packer is a security feature that encrypts the mobile app’s compiled Java code and decrypts it at run-time.
-Appdome’s APPCode Packing makes reverse engineering an arduous task while preserving the functionality and performance of the original app.
-Appdome’s APPCode Packer is compatible with mobile apps built in any development environment including Native Android apps, hybrid apps, and non-native apps built-in Xamarin, Cordova, and React Native, Ionic and more.
-This streamlines implementations, cuts development work, and ensures a guaranteed and consistent integration of Appdome’s APPCode Packer to any mobile app.
+Appdome’s DEX File Encryption is a security feature that encrypts the mobile app’s compiled Java code and decrypts it at run-time.
+Appdome’s DEX File Encryption, combined with other obfuscation features, makes reverse engineering an arduous task while preserving the functionality and performance of the original app.
+Appdome’s is compatible with mobile apps built in any development environment including Native Android apps, hybrid apps, and non-native apps built-in Xamarin, Cordova, and React Native, Ionic and more.
+This streamlines implementations, cuts development work, and ensures a guaranteed and consistent implementation of Appdome’s DEX File Encryption to any mobile app.

 In Android, compiled Java/Kotlin code resides in